Semantic Mobile Base Station Placement: Modelling Base Station Placement as a Multi-objective Problem

-We use DeepLab v3+ \cite{chen2018encoder} for semantic segmentation.
-For training the network, we used the ISPRS Potsdam dataset \cite{potsdam}.
-All the labels (\textit{impervious surfaces}, \textit{buildings}, \textit{low vegetation}, \textit{tree}, \textit{car} and \textit{clutter}) with class weights 0.2673, 0.2299, 0.2567, 0.1761, 0.01648, and 0.05354, respectively were used for training to account for class imbalance.
-Each of the tiles in the RGB images and labels of the training set were randomly cropped to $800 \times 800$ patches and then randomly zoomed in and out, flipped and rotated for data augmentation.
-We used \textit{Xception} \cite{chollet2017xception} pre-trained base network, fine tuned using ADAM for $20$ epochs with learning rate $10^{-4}$, mini-batch size $4$ and $230$ iterations per epoch on a NVIDIA GeForce RTX 2070.
-We also used $L_2$ regularization of $0.005$ and shuffled the training data in every epoch.
-For validation, $25$ \% of the training data was used.
-For prediction, a sliding window of size $800 \times 800$ with an overlap of $400$ pixels was used to predict the labels and the results were stitched together.

-Each of the segments corresponding to buildings were used with elevation data from the DSM to create blockages.
-Users were placed at an elevation of $2$m above the elevation of segments corresponding to \textit{impervious surfaces}, \textit{low vegetation} and \textit{clutter}.
-Candidate BS locations were created on a regular grid spanning the entire area, except where \textit{trees}, \textit{clutter} or \textit{car} segments were present.
-This was done since the \textit{clutter} class contained water bodies and other objects which could not be considered as candidate locations.
+Each of the segments corresponding to buildings were used along with the elevation data from the DSM to create blockages.
+Users were then placed at an elevation of $2$m above the elevation of segments corresponding to \textit{impervious surfaces}, \textit{low vegetation} and \textit{clutter}.
+Candidate base station locations were created on a regular grid spanning the entire area except where \textit{trees} , \textit{clutter} or \textit{car} segments were present.
+This was done since the \textit{clutter} class contained water bodies and other objects such as containers, tennis courts, swimming pools etc., which could not be considered as candidate locations.